-1 Full Capacity
+1 Full Capacity No Alarm

-2 Approx. 75% of full capacity
+2 Approx. 75% of full capacity No Alarm

-3 Approx. 50% of full capacity
+3 Approx. 50% of full capacity No Alarm

 4 Approx. 25% of full capacity.
-Symbol changes to yellow flashing
+Symbol changes to yellow flashing On screen symbol change to Yellow color and flashing

 5 Approx. 5% of full capacity.
-Symbol changes to red flashing with associated red colour LED
+Symbol changes to red flashing with associated red colour LED On screen symbol change to Red color and flashing with associat- ed Red color warning LED.

-TABLE 8.2 - Battery charging status
+TABLE 6.2 - Battery charging status

-1 Full Capacity
+1 Full Capacity No Alarm

-2 95% of full capacity
+2 95% of full capacity No Alarm

-3 90% of full capacity
+3 90% of full capacity No Alarm

-4 - 80% of full capacity
+4 4 80% of full capacity No Alarm

-5 ı 🗲 65% of full capacity
+5 ۲ ۶ 65% of full capacity No Alarm